bzthin/bzthin.github.io/pages/technical/coding/algorithms/array.md

 ---

 # Array
-This page contains array algorithm information.
+This page contains algorithms for array kind of data structure.

-## Techniques TBD
-- Two pointers
+## Two pointers
+- Uses two pointers to point to different locations of the array.
+- Could be from both ends, from middle or slow and fast pointers etc.

-- Sliding window
+## Sliding window
+- A window (subarray) that expands or contracts based on condition.
+- Iterable through the array.

-- Circular array
+## Circular array

-## Pattern search TBD
-- KMP (string)
-- Rolling hash
+- Last element next to first element of array.
+- Can be used to create queues.

 ## Knuth-Morris-Pratt (KMP) Algorithm
 - Search substring in string efficiently.